La Pine – the Hidden Gem of Central Oregon for Business

 La Pine Industrial Park

 La Pine boasts an extensive industrial park area of over 150 available acres.
 It includes state-certified parcels, shovel-ready for building, complete with in-place curbside infrastructure – water, sewer, power and fiber optic internet services.
-The park makes an ideal host to industries like data center and call center operations.
+The park makes an ideal host to industries sectors of advanced manufacturing, high technology, specialty food and beverage, data center and call center operations.

-Land parcels in the park range in size from ½ acre to 40 acres and are affordably priced—offering one of the most competitive cost per square foot figures in Oregon, subject to negotiation.
+Land parcels in the park range in size from 2 acres to 40 acres and are affordably priced—offering one of the most competitive cost per square foot figures in Oregon, subject to negotiation.

 Midstate Electric Cooperative, the park’s anchor tenant, connects to low cost BPA hydroelectric power.
 Highly available power is both plentiful and reliable with uptime estimated to be greater than 99.999%.
-Over 10 megawatts are available now, expandable as needed.
+There are 30 megawatts available to serve tenants in the park.

 Tel: (541) 536-1432